Examine raw memory

 Show Memory View

-In the Variables tab of the Debugger tool window, select the desired variable.
+In the Variables tab of the Debug tool window, select the desired variable.

 Press ⌃ ⏎ or choose Show in Memory View from the variable's context menu: